Skip to main content [Accesskey 'S']Go to home page [Accesskey '1']

 Can I learn to drive in an electric car?

-Is an electric car good for a first car?
+Is an electric car a good first car?

 Can I take my driving test in an electric car?